 ECE ILLINOIS welcomes five new tenure-track faculty members this semester.
-Along with the ten faculty and one research professor who joined in fall 2016, this group represents the largest increase of new faculty in a single academic year in recent memory.
+Along with the ten tenure-track faculty and one research professor who joined in fall 2016, this group represents the largest increase of new faculty in a single academic year in recent memory.

 PhD, Massachusetts Institute of Technology